emberjs/rfcs/text/0486-deprecate-mouseenter.md

 ## Alternatives

-* we could keep support in place, and eventually work on optimizations that minimize the performance impact
+We could keep support in place, and eventually work on optimizations that minimize the performance impact.

-* we could even go one step further instead, and deprecate support also for `mousemove`, which is a (bubbling) event that does not have the higher implementation cost as `mouseenter`/`mouseleave`, but nevertheless requires the EventDispatcher to optimistically handle all those super high-volume events which are very rarely needed/dispatched.

 ## Unresolved questions